 is the essence of the house.

-16. I wonder if Rachel Whiteread’s unforgettable House was a response to the last three lines.
+16. I wonder if Rachel Whiteread’s superb House (below) was a response to the last three lines.
 Concrete is an unusually broad and physical interpretation of the idea of white space, but why not?
-Yet House now exists only in memories and these kinds of media traces.
-This makes it much more expressive and resonant, don’t you think?
+Yet, following the municipal decision to demolish it (proving that concrete is also a state of mind) House now exists only in memories and the ethereal kinds of media traces you are reading in this blog, now.
+This makes Whitehead’s more powerful and resonant, don’t you think?